middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Robert Ashley

 The Library’s founder, Robert Ashley (1565-1641) was very interested in botany, including medical botany.
 In his copy of Guy de la Brosse, De la nature, vertu et utilité des plantes (1628), he wrote out this list of plants of interest – ‘bistorte’ (bistort, or pudding dock, (Bistorta officinalis), ‘chamenerion’ (fireweed, Chamaenerion angustifolium), ‘poussepieds’ (samphire), and ‘yeux de bœufs’ (Asteraceae) amongst others.
 Bistort is used for digestion problems, and chamenerion is known as ‘bombweed’, or ‘fireweed’.
 In addition to its discussion of medical botany, de la Brosse wrote about the Jardin du roi (now known as the Jardin des plantes) in Paris.
-The garden was used for medical training, and de la Brosse’s original intention was to build a physic garden.\
+The garden was used for medical training, and de la Brosse’s original intention was to build a physic garden.<br>
-Fireweed appears abundantly on newly burned and cleared areas, which lead to it being known as ‘bombweed’ in the UK, as it easily colonised areas that had been bombed and cleared in WWII.\
+Fireweed appears abundantly on newly burned and cleared areas, which lead to it being known as ‘bombweed’ in the UK, as it easily colonised areas that had been bombed and cleared in WWII.
-\
+<br><br>
 This book is in desperate need of repair.
-If you would like to sponsor the cost of that repair, please contact the Librarian: r.satterley@middletemple.org.uk.
+If you would like to sponsor the cost of that repair, please contact the Librarian: r.satterley@middletemple.org.uk.<br>
 On display here are specimens sourced by the gardener, Kate Jenrick: bistort, fireweed, and Asteraceae (daisy).

 <param ve-image